rbergenl/_Alpha/developer/issues/pipeline/_TODO.md

 - Have a Testplan (what exactly is it for?)
 - Have a register of known risks, and how they are accounted for.
 Automated PEN test.
-Static Application Security Test (Sonarqube).
+Static Application Security Test (Sonarqube) - https://docs.sonarqube.org/latest/setup/get-started-2-minutes/.
 Dynamic Application Security Test (ZAP, Burp Suite).
 OWASP Dependency check plugin.
 Leesbare rapporten.